|

 intelligent and creative minds wasting away in drafting chores, of

-precious beings being transformed into draftspersons... these are
+precious beings being transformed into draftspersons... all these, were

-thoroughly eliminated, and so leave the furtive minds to busy
+thoroughly eliminated, and so leaft the furtive minds to busy

 themselves with "focusing": on deeper thought processes and creativity;